DanieleDidino/toxic_comment_clf/README.md

 ++++++++++++++++++++++++++++++++++++++++++++++++++ TO EDIT (START) ++++++++++++++++++++++++++++++++++++++++++++++++++

+Architecture:
+- Embedding Layer: it converts input text into dense vectors of fixed size.
+- Convolutional Layer:
+  - Conv1D: it applies convolutional filters to the embedded text to capture local patterns (e.g., n-grams).
+  - Pooling Layer: Reduces the dimensionality of the convolutional output while retaining important features.
+  - (the output from the convolutional layers can be fed into the GRU)
+- GRU Layer: it processes the sequential data to capture long-range dependencies and context.
+- Dense Layers: it makes the final classification decision.

+Why CNN+GRU:
+- CNN: Excels at capturing local patterns and spatial hierarchies in text data.
+It can identify key phrases or n-grams that are important for classification.
+- GRU: Effective at capturing long-range dependencies and sequential information in text, which is crucial for understanding the context and semantics.

 - Feature Extraction: CNN acts as a feature extractor, detecting local n-gram patterns before passing them to GRU.
 This helps GRU focus on longer-term dependencies rather than processing raw word embeddings.
 - Efficiency: CNN reduces the sequence length (via pooling), making the GRU process fewer time steps.
 This speeds up training while retaining important contextual information.
 - Empirical Results: Many studies show that CNN+RNN architectures (CNN first, then GRU) outperform RNN-CNN models in text classification.